Who and what gets recognized in peer recognition: Discussion

 \subsubsection{Structure of peer recognition networks}

 The structures of the peer recognition networks in this study differ from those observed in prior work.
-Specifically, the recognition networks of in-person lecture courses in this study contained relatively small giant components (the largest cluster of connected nodes), with connections instead forming short chain-like structures and some small, disconnected components.
+Specifically, a relatively small fraction of nodes in the recognition networks of the in-person lecture courses in this study comprised the \textit{giant component} (the largest cluster of connected nodes), with connections instead forming short chain-like structures and some small, disconnected components.
 In previous studies~\cite{grunspan2016,salehi2019,sundstrom2022perceptions}, in contrast, the lecture recognition networks for both in-person and remote science courses had relatively large giant components (i.e., a large proportion of the nodes connected together in a main cluster).
 We propose that this difference in network structure is due to differences in course structure and populations.
-Refs.~\cite{grunspan2016,salehi2019}, for example, examined second-semester in-person courses (or later) within a multi-course sequence, when students have likely developed familiarity with one another.
+Refs.~\cite{grunspan2016,salehi2019}, for example, examined second-semester (or later) in-person courses within a multi-course sequence, when students have likely developed familiarity with one another.
 Thus, students could likely identify many of their peers, including outspoken students in lecture who then become celebrities in the network.
 Similarly, in the remote physics courses studied in Ref.~\cite{sundstrom2022perceptions}, Zoom likely expedited name familiarity and connections across many different peers (not just those in close physical proximity) even for students in the first course of the sequence.
 The in-person lecture courses analyzed in this study, however, are the first in the physics sequence when students are likely still getting to know one another and each other’s names (e.g., even if some students are really outspoken during in-person lectures, other peers likely do not know their name).
-Future work should examine this effect of peer familiarity on peer recognition further through a longitudinal study, for example modeling how recognition networks change (or not) throughout a course sequence (e.g., similar to Ref.~\cite{bruun2014time} in which the authors analyze changes in interaction networks over time).
+Future work should examine this effect of peer familiarity on peer recognition further through a longitudinal study, for example modeling how recognition networks change (or not) throughout a course sequence (e.g., similar to Ref.~\cite{bruun2014time} in which the authors analyze changes in peer interaction networks over time).